Hôtel de Villeroy (Paris, 7th arrondissement)

 The Hôtel de Villeroy is an 18th-century building in Paris, built on the initiative of Antoine Hogguer of Saint-Gall, Baron de Presles for his mistress, the actress Charlotte Desmares.

 History

 It is located at no 78 rue de Varenne in the 7th arrondissement of Paris, not far from the Hôtel de Matignon, located on the same street.
 Since 1881, it has housed the French Ministry of Agriculture and Food.

-Its current occupant is Julien Denormandie, Minister of Agriculture and Food since July 6, 2020.
+Its current occupant is Annie Genevard, Minister of Agriculture, Agrifood, and Forestry since 21 September 2024.